dreamwhite/OC-Anonymizer/README.md

 ### Lite version

-The lite version of this script will only anonymize SMBIOS and APFS settings:
+The lite version of this script will only anonymize SMBIOS and change APFS settings:

 - Anonymizes entries in **PlatformInfo/Generic**:
 	- `PlatformInfo/Generic/MLB`